liwt31/NPython/README.md

 ### Drawbacks
-NPython currently rely on GC of Nim.
+NPython currently relies on GC of Nim.
 Frankly speaking it's not satisfactory.
 * The GC uses thread-local heap, makes threading impossible (for Python).
-* The GC does not play well with manually managed memory, making certain optimization difficult or impossible.
+* The GC does not play well with manually managed memory, making certain optimizations difficult or impossible.
 * The GC can not be shared between different dynamic libs, which means NPython can not import Nim extension.

+If we manage memory manually, hopefully these drawbacks can be overcomed.
+Of course that's a huge sacrifice.

 ### License